Asbestosis

 Histologic Findings

-The American College of Pathologists uses a scheme for assessing the severity of asbestosis by grading fibrosis in the following four categories[42] :
+The College of American Pathologists has published a scheme for assessing the severity of asbestosis by grading fibrosis in the following four categories[57] :

-Remain aware of the complications of asbestosis to expedite detection and treatment.
-Inform patients about the work-related causation of the disease (potentially compensable) and report it to appropriate state or federal agencies.
-Additionally, advise smokers to quit smoking, and provide referral to a smoking cessation clinic.
+To expedite detection and treatment of asbestosis, it is important to remain aware of potential complications.
+Patients should be informed about the work-related causation of the disease (potentially compensable), and it should be reported to appropriate state or federal agencies.
+Additionally, smokers should be advised to quit smoking, and referral to a smoking cessation clinic should be provided.

-Assessment of disease severity and functional impairment are important for tailoring a treatment and follow-up plan (ie, frequency of clinic visits, chest radiographs, pulmonary function testing).
+Assessment of disease severity and functional impairment are important for tailoring a plan for treatment and follow-up (ie, clinic visits, chest radiographs, and pulmonary function testing).

-Assess the patient’s oxygenation status at rest and with exercise.
-If hypoxemia at rest or with exercise is detected, prescribe supplemental oxygen.
+The patient’s oxygenation status should be assessed both at rest and with exercise.
+If hypoxemia at rest or with exercise is detected, supplemental oxygen should be prescribed.

-The control of asbestos in the workplace is the most effective method for preventing asbestosis.
-Cessation of further exposure to asbestos once the diagnosis is made is imperative because additional exposure increases the rate of progression.
-However, the disease may progress even after exposure has stopped.
+Control of asbestos in the workplace is the most effective method for preventing asbestosis.
+Once the diagnosis of asbestosis is made, cessation of further exposure to asbestos is imperative because additional exposure increases the rate of progression.
+It should be noted, however, that the disease may progress even after exposure has stopped.

 Consultations

-Consult a pulmonologist to assess the need for long-term oxygen therapy and for the management of advanced cases and complications.
-Because of the likelihood of bronchogenic carcinoma, consult a thoracic surgeon if a solitary pulmonary nodule develops in a patient with asbestosis.
+A pulmonologist should be consulted to assess the need for long-term oxygen therapy and to aid in the management of advanced cases and complications.
+Because of the likelihood of bronchogenic carcinoma, a thoracic surgeon should be consulted if a solitary pulmonary nodule develops in a patient with asbestosis.

 Author